Tapioca pearl: Preparation for consumption

 Consumers and food retail establishments can purchase raw tapioca starch and create their own pearls, or they can purchase partially cooked pearls, which have already gone through the gelatinization process.
 Raw tapioca pearls usually require 45 minutes of boiling whereas partially-cooked tapioca pearls require 30 minutes.
 To ensure a chewy texture, the pearls are then cooled for approximately 20 minutes.
 One can verify whether the pearls are ready to serve by taking a pearl and chewing it, making sure it is well-cooked all the way to the center.

 In addition to the shorter cooking time, another benefit of partially cooked tapioca is that it lasts longer, with a shelf life of 8 months compared with the shelf life of 6 months for raw tapioca.
 Cooked tapioca pearls should only be kept for around 4–6 hours.
 When serving tapioca pearls, the pearls will harden once submerged in water and will eventually soften and lump together.
 Lumping of tapioca pearls can be avoided by stirring and adding sugar.

 After the tapioca pearls are cooked, they should be strained through a colander and then rinsed to remove excess starch.
 Then, if they're to be used as something sweet, such as in bubble tea or as a dessert topping, the tapioca pearls are soaked in a sugar solution for ten minutes.
 The sugar will also help to prevent them from lumping.
 The only way to determine the quality of the tapioca pearls is by the texture.
 The pearls will all stick together if they are too soft and squishy.
 They will be too difficult to chew if they are too hard.
 There is a balance for tapioca being both chewy and firm.
 There is a Chinese term for this pronounced QQ.
 This is similar to the Italian term al dente describing pasta that is chewable, but not too soft.

 Health and nutrition information

 Tapioca starch is composed mainly of carbohydrates.
 A 100-gram serving provides approximately 367 calories and 86.7 grams of carbohydrates.
 It contains no protein, fat, cholesterol, or sodium.
 Additionally, it has no sugars and minimal dietary fiber, with about 3.3 grams per 100 grams.

 Tapioca starch contains some essential minerals, such as 100 mg of calcium, 1 mg of iron, and 933 mg of potassium per 100 grams.
 This makes it a useful ingredient for those needing a gluten-free, nut-free, or grain-free option.

 Additives

-To support to the creation of tapioca pearls, some additives are used, especially during the tapioca flour making process.